Moussa-Rd/KFUPM-AutoWheel-CPS-IoT-QCar-competition/README.md

 ## 👋 Overview

-Welcome to our Stage 1 submission for the **KFUPM Self-Driving Challenge**!
+Welcome to our **Stage 1 submission** for the **KFUPM Self-Driving Challenge**.

-As students from **King Fahd University of Petroleum and Minerals (KFUPM)**, we’ve built a complete autonomous vehicle simulation using the **QCar platform** in a realistic urban environment.
-Our focus was to combine strong engineering principles with real-time control, computer vision, and system integration.
-This solution meets all the evaluation criteria.
+We are a team from **King Fahd University of Petroleum and Minerals (KFUPM)**, and this project presents a complete autonomous driving simulation built on the **Quanser QCar platform** within a realistic urban environment.
+Our approach focuses on integrating solid engineering principles with **real-time control**, **computer vision**, and **system-level design**.

-This repository combines **intelligent object detection**, **dynamic vehicle control**, and a **custom competition environment** in Quanser's QLabs.
+The solution is designed to meet all competition evaluation criteria while demonstrating a reliable and modular autonomous driving pipeline.

+This repository brings together:
+- **Intelligent perception** through color-based object detection
+- **Dynamic vehicle control** using tuned PD/PID controllers
+- A **custom-designed competition environment** implemented in Quanser QLabs

+The project showcases a cohesive system that combines perception, decision-making, and control for autonomous navigation in a simulated urban setting.

 ---